 Last Updated on March 5, 2023 by Marjon Ramos

-Now that I’ve given you the gist of the article, read on as I explain in more detail why you should not use cat litter for your rabbits:
+Now that I’ve given you the gist of the article, read on as I explain in more detail why rabbits can’t eat pecans:

 Table of Contents

 Fatty and starchy foods like pecans should not be fed to rabbits intentionally.

 They carry certain risks when fed in large amounts because rabbits’ digestive systems are not really designed to digest large amounts of food like pecans.

 Here are some of the risks associated with feeding your rabbits large amounts of pecans: